Sample Average Approximation for Stochastic Programming with Equality Constraints: Acknowledgements

 \section{Acknowledgements}

-The National Science Foundation (NSF) via the Cyber-Physical Systems (CPS) program (award \#1931815), the NASA University Leadership Initiative (grant \#80NSSC20M0163), NVIDIA, and KACST provided funds to assist the authors with their research, but this article solely reflects the opinions and conclusions of its authors and not any NASA, NVIDIA, nor KACST entity.
+The National Science Foundation (NSF) via the Cyber-Physical Systems (CPS) program (award \#1931815), the NASA University Leadership Initiative (grant \#80NSSC20M0163), \revSecond{the French National Research Agency (ANR) (grant ANR-22-CE48-0006),} and KACST provided funds to assist the authors with their research, but this article solely reflects the opinions and conclusions of its authors and not any NSF, NASA, ANR, nor KACST entity.